2025-01-30

 For Python:

-, try the other, or try uv
+pip or conda, try the other, or try uv